Documentation of Acceptance Testing (Part- II):

 Key points to be considered while designing Acceptance Test Plan:

 - It should be Detailed and Specific.
-Must include only what is required for testing and what information is necessary for the team to carry out testing.
+Must include only what has required for testing and what information is necessary for the team to carry out testing.

 - It should be Clear and Concise.
 No ambiguity.
-If at all there is something which may lead to confusion, then elaborate it, but keep it short and effective.
+If at all there is something that may lead to confusion, then elaborate on it, but keep it short and effective.

-- Reliable and adaptable – It should be updatable as required in the future releases.
+- Reliable and adaptable – It should be updatable as required in future releases.